intel/neural-compressor/examples/tensorflow/image_recognition/resnet_v2/pruning/magnitude/README.md

 ```

 # Run
-Run the command to get pretrained basline model which will be saved to './baseline_model'.
+Run the command to get pretrained baseline model which will be saved to './baseline_model'.
 Then, the model will be pruned and saved into a given path.
-The CIFAR10 dataset will be automaticly loaded.
+The CIFAR10 dataset will be automatically loaded.
 ```shell
 python main.py --output_model=/path/to/output_model/ --prune
 ```